-Entrepreneurship and the qualities of making a great leader are becoming increasingly important in today’s society.
-The skills of creativity, collaboration, critical thinking and communication are key areas of entrepreneurial development.
+Entrepreneurship and the qualities of making a great leader are becoming increasingly important in the world of work.
+The skills of creativity, collaboration, critical-thinking and communication are key areas of entrepreneurial development.
 All students from Year 5 through to Year 12 are offered age appropriate options to join the entrepreneurship clubs in our co-curricular program.
-Through these clubs, students will connect with each other while participating in entrepreneurial pursuits, are provided important opportunities to shape their creative and critical thinking skills whilst positioning themselves for better employment prospects for the future.
+Through these clubs, students will connect with each other while participating in challenging and engaging pursuits and are provided important opportunities to shape their creative and critical thinking skills whilst positioning themselves for better employment prospects for the future.

-During the year, students enter into entrepreneurial activities through designing business plans, applying for small start-up loans through the school budget, repay all borrowed money from their entrepreneurial profits or discuss why losses may have occurred, purchase and maintain their own stock, apply mark-up on stock, adjusting pricing of products to suit current demand, advertising products, liquidating stock at the end of a business cycle and successfully shut down their own activities ready for the next year.
-A range of enterprises and competitions are offered during lunch times including a successful industrial-sized pop-corn machine business already co-owned and maintained by our Middle School students.
+During the year, students learn how to design their own business plans, apply for small start-up loans through the school budget, repay all borrowed money from their entrepreneurial profits or discuss why losses may have occurred, purchase and maintain their own stock, apply mark-up on stock, adjust pricing of products to suit current demand, advertise products, liquidate stock at the end of a business cycle and successfully shut down their own activities ready for the next year.
+A range of enterprising guidelines and competitions are offered during lunch times including a successful industrial-sized pop-corn machine business already co-owned and maintained by our Middle School students.

 Added to the school-based activities are several additional pursuits that occur throughout each year including participation in: